Consulting Terminology: 120+ Buzzwords to Know

 Example: Our new software system is considered best of breed in the industry.

-Best practices: Established methods or techniques that are recognized as most effective.
+Best practices: Established methods or techniques that are recognized as most effective in a particular area.

 Example: Let's review industry best practices before finalizing our marketing strategy.